jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

 ```

 ###User interface
 The user places the desired parameters in the command lineas shown below.
-This program allows the user to modify the colors, colorbar range, title, and folder location among other attributes. an example of an ouput to a specific user input is shown below:
+This program allows the user to modify the colors, colorbar range, title, and folder location among other attributes.
+An example of an ouput to a specific user input is shown below:

 ```
 mapdraw User$  python map.py file sgs.nc lat u_lat lon u_lon data sgsflux,9 title "SGS FLUX" mask -1230000000000000,#000000 save results max 10 min -10 colors "#FFAA00,#AAFF00,#00AAFF"